time-link/timelink-kleio/README.md

 ### Updating
 #### Preparing images

- * ```make build-image```: create a new image, and tags it kleio-server:Knnn, with Knnn being a sequential build number
+ * ```make build-local```: create a new local image, and tags it kleio-server:Knnn, with Knnn being a sequential build number

 The following tags are used:
 * _unique_ - current build number as Knnn.
 Note that the tag unique is not used as such, it is interpreted as the last build number.